Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 3. Scroll to the factions section
 4. Read information on each faction
     * (Mobile) Select an image to open the modal and read the faction information
+5. Scroll down and decide to sign up to the Newsletter
+6. Click on the Letter icon to open the email submission modal
+7. enter email address and click Submit
-5. scroll further down to the other website links and read the information there
+8. scroll further down to the other website links and read the information there
     * (Mobile) Scroll down to the other website links
-6. Select www.games-workshop.com to visit to find out more information on one of the four specific factions or discover the other factions
+9. Select www.games-workshop.com to visit to find out more information on one of the four specific factions or discover the other factions

 #### Fiction reader user type
 **As a reader of science fiction, I want to discover more about the setting, so that I can decide if I am interested in the fictional stories and characters.**